Glucagon-Like Peptide 1 Weight Loss Medication UpdatePosted: May 31 in Weight Loss Medication by Dr. Lazarus

-There have been some production issues with Wegovy, and it remains unavailable at the moment for new starts; however, the manufacturer anticipates overcoming these issues in the next several months, hopefully before the end of summer.
 Now is a great time to check with your health insurance company to see if you have coverage for Wegovy, or visit the Wegovy website and use their tool to check your coverage here.

 Ozempic (semaglutide 2.0 mg) is FDA-approved for the treatment of type 2 diabetes.
 It contains the exact same active medication (semaglutide) as Wegovy, but at a lower dose.
 Ozempic 2.0 mg just became available at pharmacies nation-wide.
 In comparison, Wegovy contains 2.4 mg of semaglutide.
 Ozempic 2.0 mg offers great reduction in blood sugar and in body weight compared to Ozempic 1.0 mg.
 If you are currently on Ozempic for diabetes and are interested in these added benefits, talk to your prescriber about increasing to this new dose.

-Mounjaro (tirzepatide 2.5 – 15 mg) was just approved for the treatment of type 2 diabetes.
+Mounjaro (tirzepatide 2.5 – 15 mg) is approved for the treatment of type 2 diabetes.
 Like Ozempic and Wegovy, Mounjaro is a weekly injectable GLP-1 analogue and also combines a second hormone called Gastric Inhibitory Peptide (GIP) that tricks the body into thinking it is in a fed state.
 The current approval of Mounjaro is for the treatment of type 2 diabetes.
 Patients on Mounjaro experienced a nice reduction in blood sugars (hemoglobin a1c) and also lost an average of ~18 pounds.